LoicH/RI/README.md

 ![wood frog](https://caroliniancanada.ca/sites/default/files/styles/gwgw_guide_article_teaser/public/User/General/in-the-zone/Wood%20frog-%28c%29-creighton359-iStock.jpg?itok=n7iNhdn7)

 ### 3. A diverse text search engine
-Using diversity to cover all the topics for a query.
+This search engine uses diversity methods to cover all the topics for a query.
 This search engine avoids redundancy and doesn't return the same image.
 It returns various diverse images that suit the need of the user.

 **Example for the query "strike"**